SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 Now that you know how to interact with OpenShift, let's focus on some core concepts that you as a developer will need to understand as you are building your applications!

-## Developer Concepts

-There are several concepts in OpenShift useful for developers, and in this workshop you should be familiar with them.

-## Projects

-[Projects](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/projects_and_users.html#projects) are a top level concept to help you organize your deployments.
-An OpenShift project allows a community of users (or a user) to organize and manage their content in isolation from other communities.
-Each project has its own resources, policies (who can or cannot perform actions), and constraints (quotas and limits on resources, etc).
-Projects act as a wrapper around all the application services and endpoints you (or your teams) are using for your work.

-## Containers
-The basic units of OpenShift applications are called containers (sometimes called Linux Containers).
-[Linux container technologies](https://access.redhat.com/articles/1353593) are lightweight mechanisms for isolating running processes so that they are limited to interacting with only their designated resources.

-Though you do not directly interact with the Docker CLI or service when using OpenShift Container Platform, understanding their capabilities and terminology is important for understanding their role in OpenShift Container Platform and how your applications function inside of containers.

-## Pods
-OpenShift Container Platform leverages the Kubernetes concept of a pod, which is one or more containers deployed together on one host, and the smallest compute unit that can be defined, deployed, and managed.

-Pods are the rough equivalent of a machine instance (physical or virtual) to a container.
-Each pod is allocated its own internal IP address, therefore owning its entire port space, and containers within pods can share their local storage and networking.

-## Images
-Containers in OpenShift are based on Docker-formatted container images.
-An image is a binary that includes all of the requirements for running a single container, as well as metadata describing its needs and capabilities.

-You can think of it as a packaging technology.
-Containers only have access to resources defined in the image unless you give the container additional access when creating it.
-By deploying the same image in multiple containers across multiple hosts and load balancing between them, OpenShift Container Platform can provide redundancy and horizontal scaling for a service packaged into an image.

-## Image Streams
-An image stream and its associated tags provide an abstraction for referencing Images from within OpenShift.
-The image stream and its tags allow you to see what images are available and ensure that you are using the specific image you need even if the image in the repository changes.

-## Builds
-A build is the process of transforming input parameters into a resulting object.
-Most often, the process is used to transform input parameters or source code into a runnable image.
-A _BuildConfig_ object is the definition of the entire build process.
-It can build from different sources, including a Dockerfile, a source code repository like Git, or a Jenkins Pipeline definition.

-## Pipelines
-Pipelines allow developers to define a _Jenkins_ pipeline for execution by the Jenkins pipeline plugin.
-The build can be started, monitored, and managed by OpenShift Container Platform in the same way as any other build type.

-Pipeline workflows are defined in a Jenkinsfile, either embedded directly in the build configuration, or supplied in a Git repository and referenced by the build configuration.

-## Deployments
-An OpenShift Deployment describes how images are deployed to pods, and how the pods are deployed to the underlying container runtime platform.
-OpenShift deployments also provide the ability to transition from an existing deployment of an image to a new one and also define hooks to be run before or after creating the replication controller.

-## Services
-A Kubernetes service serves as an internal load balancer.
-It identifies a set of replicated pods in order to proxy the connections it receives to them.
-Backing pods can be added to or removed from a service arbitrarily while the service remains consistently available, enabling anything that depends on the service to refer to it at a consistent address.

-## Routes
-_Services_ provide internal abstraction and load balancing within an OpenShift environment, sometimes clients (users, systems, devices, etc.) **outside** of OpenShift need to access an application.
-The way that external clients are able to access applications running in OpenShift is through the OpenShift routing layer.
-And the data object behind that is a _Route_.

-The default OpenShift router (HAProxy) uses the HTTP header of the incoming request to determine where to proxy the connection.
-You can optionally define security, such as TLS, for the _Route_.
-If you want your _Services_, and, by extension, your _Pods_,  to be accessible to the outside world, you need to create a _Route_.

-## Templates

-Templates contain a collection of object definitions (BuildConfigs, DeploymentConfigs, Services, Routes, etc) that compose an entire working project.
-They are useful for packaging up an entire collection of runtime objects into a somewhat portable representation of a running application, including the configuration of the elements.

-You will use several pre-defined templates to initialize different environments for the application.
-You've already used one in the previous scenario to deploy the application into a _dev_ environment, and you'll use more in this scenario to provision the _production_ environment as well.

-Consult the [OpenShift documentation](https://docs.openshift.com) for more details on these and other concepts.

 ## Verifying the Dev Environment

 In the previous lab you created a new OpenShift project called `userXX-coolstore-dev` which represents your developer personal project in which you deployed the CoolStore monolith.